zenparsing/esdown/docs/features.md

 ### Shorthand Properties ###

-You can leave off the property value in an object literal in some cases.
+You can leave off the property value in an object literal if it's a varialbe name:

 ```js
 var a = "foo";